InternetFreedomFoundation/archive/content/post/for-the-govts-eyes-only-govt-opposes-disclosure-of-orders-imposing-communication-shutdown-in-kashmir.md

 +++
-author = "Devdutta Mukhopadhyay" categories = ["Filings", "internet shutdowns", "Legal"] date = 2019-10-16T09:38:04Z
+author = 'Devdutta Mukhopadhyay' categories = ['Filings', 'internet shutdowns', 'Legal'] date = 2019-10-16T09:38:04Z
-description = ""
+description = ''
 draft = false
-slug = "for-the-govts-eyes-only-govt-opposes-disclosure-of-orders-imposing-communication-shutdown-in-kashmir"
+slug = 'for-the-govts-eyes-only-govt-opposes-disclosure-of-orders-imposing-communication-shutdown-in-kashmir'
-summary = "At today's hearing, the Government cited national security concerns and objected to the Petitioner's and the Intervenors' demand for disclosure of orders issued under the Telecom Suspension Rules. " tags = ["Filings", "internet shutdowns", "Legal"] title = "For the Govt's Eyes Only?
+summary = "At today's hearing, the Government cited national security concerns and objected to the Petitioner's and the Intervenors' demand for disclosure of orders issued under the Telecom Suspension Rules. " tags = ['Filings', 'internet shutdowns', 'Legal'] title = "For the Govt's Eyes Only?
 Govt opposes disclosure of orders imposing communication shutdown in Kashmir"

 +++